 If you’re arrested for a serious crime in Boise, you can expect to face certain consequences.
-Depending on the type of crime you’re arrested for, you may be eligible for different diversionary programs.
-For example, some defendants are given probation rather than have to go to prison.
+Depending on the type of crime you’re arrested for, you may be eligible for different programs allowing you to continue to live in the community.
+For example, some defendants are given probation rather than having to go to prison.
 Other defendants are sentenced to a certain amount of time but are released early on parole.
 It’s important to understand what the differences are between these two programs.
 It’s also critical that you know when a defendant is not entitled to these programs.

-Criminal defense attorneys in Boise, Idaho understand how these programs work.
+Criminal defense attorneys in Boise Idaho understand how these programs work.
 They work hard to get their clients the best possible sentence possible.
 If they’re able to get the charges dismissed – that is the best result.
-But this isn’t always feasible.
-Sometimes, the best they can do is get your charges reduced or negotiate a fair plea deal.
-Often times, these deals involve some jail time.
-That means that you may have to serve at least a few months or years in prison before you’re eligible for a conditional release.
+This isn’t always feasible.
+Sometimes the best they can do is get your charges reduced or negotiate a fair plea deal.
+Often times these deals involve some jail or prison time.

-One thing about Idaho is that, for certain felonies, there are mandatory minimum sentences.
-This means that, even if the judge wanted to, they aren’t able to offer you probation.
-And, once you’re sentenced under these guidelines, you will more than likely not be eligible for parole.
+One thing about Idaho is that for certain felonies there are mandatory minimum sentences.
+This means that even if the judge wanted to, they aren’t able to offer you probation.
 Here, we’ll talk about the major differences between these two options.
 We’ll also explain what sort of crimes do not fall under these programs.
 If you’ve been charged with any felony in Boise, the best thing to do is call an experienced criminal defense lawyer in Idaho right away.

 What is Probation and How Does it Work in Boise, Idaho?

 When you go before a criminal judge for sentencing, he typically has a lot of discretion.
-This means that he can use his own judgment in deciding whether you should spend the minimum amount of time in jail or send you to prison for the maximum term allowed.
-Usually, it doesn’t come to this.
+This means that he can use his own judgment in deciding whether you should be placed on probation or perhaps in some cases send you to prison.
+Usually if the judge sends an individual to prison it is not for the maximum time.
 Your Boise criminal defense lawyer will usually work out a deal with the prosecutor and they’ll agree on terms of your sentence.
 In many cases – especially if it’s your first offense – the prosecutor may agree to probation.

 Probation means that your sentence is suspended.
-As long as you complete the terms of your probation, you won’t have to spend any time in jail.
+As long as you complete the terms of your probation, you won’t have to go to prison.
 There are other times when the judge will withhold your judgment.
 This means that, as long as you complete your probation period, you won’t even have a conviction appear on your criminal record.

-The court oversees probation in Idaho.
-And the Bureau of Probation and Parole will monitor your program.
+The court still has jurisdiction over you while on probation, but if its a felony, the Idaho Department of Corrections will monitor your program.
+For misdemeanors, the local county will typically have a misdemeanor probation office that will oversee your probation.
 It is important to keep in mind that for many serious drug felonies, probation is not an option.
 That is because these offenses carry mandatory minimum sentences.
 In these situations, the judge has zero discretion when it comes to sentencing.

 What is Parole?

 Parole is a lot different from probation.
 With probation, you may avoid jail altogether.
 With parole, you will spend some time in prison.
-However, you may be released early.
+When you are sentenced to prison the judge will typically give two types of time, determinate time (fixed time) or indeterminate time.
+If you are sentenced to actual prison time that is imposed, you will actually serve the determinate time.
+With the indeterminate time, however, you are eligible for parole if the parole commission allows it.
 When this happens, you will be placed on parole.
 The terms and conditions of parole are typically the same as they are for probation.
-As with probation, parole is not an option for offenses that carry a mandatory minimum sentence.

 Contact a Skilled Criminal Defense Attorney in Boise Sooner Rather than Later